Encouraging iterative introspection for the benefit of everyone.

 I don’t need to have all the answers, and must not pressure myself when I cannot provide one.
 A team of brains will always be greater than my own alone.
 I will ask the people I work with what help they need and how I can provide it for them.
 I will create an environment that allows those around me to think of, speak about, and create the solutions to the problems they aim to solve.

 I will watch for and acknowledge the positives that I see.
-I must self-manage any feelings I have that may push away those that I am trying to serve.
+I must self-manage any feelings that I experience, whether positive or negative, that may push away those that I am trying to serve.
 Without acknowledging the good of the now I risk alienating those who have fought and won battles to achieve it.
+Without acknowledging the bad of now I risk alienating those who are fighting hard to beat it.
 The place I meet individuals, teams, and organisations in is the place I have to move to in order to support their growth beyond it.

 Toxic environments create toxic behaviours.
 I look after most those who behave the worst.
 Dysfunctional behaviour is a symptom of someone who is unable to express what they are feeling or what they need from their environment.
 I will do my best to build bonds with everyone so that they all feel safe enough to express themselves in a healthy and positive manner.
 Once people can express their fears, hopes, and dreams, I will support them to overcome the negative and achieve the positive.
 I will do my best to not exhibit dysfunctions when I enter a toxic environment, and shall strive to know when it is time to leave such a place no matter how hard it is to leave behind those that I love.

 I’m a book worm who turns into a social butterfly.
 There’s always a text book in my bag, and I attend agile and leadership seminars each week in London.
 I also have certificates.